-Fauci tells House committee vaccine progress strong, blames states reopening early for coronavirus surge
+Fauci suggests protests spread COVID-19, but won’t ‘opine’ on limits in hearing clash with Jordan

 There was also some political posturing by the top members of the committee, with Democrats slamming the Trump administration's coronavirus response and Republicans defending the president.

-"On our current course, experts predict another 150,000 Americans could lose their lives" to the virus by the end of 2020, committee Chairman Rep. James Clyburn, D-S.C., said.
+"On our current course, experts predict another 150,000 Americans could lose their lives" to the virus by the end of 2020, Clyburn said.
 "The administration has failed on testing, while they were given warnings including from this committee, that millions more tests were needed."

 DR. BIRX: RANDOMIZED TRIALS SHOW BENEFIT FOR REMDESIVIR, BUT NOT HYDROXYCHLOROQUINE